 That night, the crowd got a glimpse into Nicks’ gypsy, and our very own.

 Because she’s Stevie Nicks, she wore four different shawls throughout the night.
 One of which was the original shawl she wore on the back of the 1981 album, “Bella Donna.”
 She joked about how she throws it around like an old blanket, yet it’s still in perfect condition.
 Must be some kind of Stevie magic.

 As the night went on, the queen of rock and roll continued to open up.
 When the first chords of “Soldier’s Angels” began to play, Nicks spoke about how hurt she was for the people of Ukraine.
-She dedicated the song to the country as the their blue and yellow flag was shown on the screen behind her along with QR code to donate.
+She dedicated the song to the country as their blue and yellow flag was shown on the screen behind her along with a QR code to donate.

 When she sang “Gold Dust Woman,” Nicks, the crowd and myself all went wild.
 She danced and whirled around the stage in a gold shawl, not letting go of the audience for one second.